BEROCHLU/sakata/README.md

 3. **Run scripts**:
    - `npm run cooking` to presumably prepare the data.
-   - `npm run main+add` to run main.js and append the results.
+   - `npm run main` to run main.js and append the results.
    - `npm run plot-single` to visualize the results.

 4. **If you succeed optional install, you can try this**